What is Montessori education?

 What is the health policy?

 Children with mild illness may attend school as long as their symptoms do not interfere with their work or with others.
 Children must stay home if they have a fever of 100 or more or if they have diarrhea or vomiting.
-They may return to school when fever-, diarrhea-, or vomit-free without medication for 24 hours.
+They may return to school when fever-, diarrhea-, or vomit-free without medication for 24 hours (72 in the case of COVID-19-like symptoms; not earlier than 10 days after symptoms first appeared).
 Children who become sick at school will be sent home.

 We are developing our plan for safely reopening as the COVID-19 pandemic continues.
 We aim to minimize risk while maximizing the fundamentals of the Montessori philosophy.
 Elements of the plan include health checks at drop off, increased hand hygiene, teaching cough/sneeze etiquette, more frequent cleaning and disinfecting of materials, and providing individual tables, work rugs, and sets of art supplies.